320834/Bigdata/final_project/combine/combine.md

 create table final as select taxtransport.*, water.populationserved, water.watersystems from taxtransport left outer join water on (taxtransport.state = water.state and taxtransport.county = water.county);

+5. Do analytics on combined

+create table final_analytic
+as
+select
+residents,
+pctmediumtofairbridges/pctpoorbridges as ratiofairtopoor,
+milesfreightrailroad/countyarea as freightpersqmile,
+roadsacceptable,
+populationserved/watersystems as watersyspercapita,
+realestatetax/countyarea as realestatetaxpersqmile
+from final;

-5. Export hive table to hdfs to local
+6. Export hive table to hdfs to local

 ***NOTE***: The first line has to run in beeline.
 The rest is done locally.

-INSERT OVERWRITE DIRECTORY '/user/(net id)/output_final' ROW FORMAT DELIMITED FIELDS TERMINATED BY ',' LINES TERMINATED BY "\n" SELECT * FROM final;
+INSERT OVERWRITE DIRECTORY '/user/jc8017/output_final' ROW FORMAT DELIMITED FIELDS TERMINATED BY ','
+LINES TERMINATED BY "\n"
+SELECT * FROM final_analytic;

 hdfs dfs -copyToLocal output_final/000000_0 ./output mv ./output/000000_0 ./output/final_output